 Rebecca has defended insurers in coverage disputes from examination under oath through jury trial.
 She is a zealous advocate for her clients, particularly when handling cases involving potentially fraudulent claims.
 In addition, Rebecca has tried multiple liability cases, including personal injury cases and business disputes, to verdict.
 Rebecca has handled business disputes valued at more than $1 million and matters involving claims ranging from $60,000 to more than $2 million.

 Rebecca focuses her practice on first-party property claims, bad faith claims and defense of insureds.
 That practice includes experience in complex commercial litigation, including contractual, royalty and franchisor/franchisee disputes.
-She has represented clients on matters involving the Computer Fraud and Abuse Act (CFAA), Telephone Consumer Protection Act (TPCA) and Fair Business Practices Act.
+She has represented clients in matters involving the Computer Fraud and Abuse Act (CFAA), Telephone Consumer Protection Act (TPCA) and Fair Business Practices Act.
 Her practice also includes prosecuting trademark applications and defending clients in copyright, trademark, trade secret and complex commercial litigation matters.
 Rebecca is a registered patent attorney.

 Before beginning her law practice, Rebecca was a consultant and manager at Accenture.
 She has programmed in Fortran, COBOL and SQL.
 Rebecca also worked on Y2K compliance and designed payroll, human resources, hotel billing, banking and cash management, and other financial systems for U.S. and Canadian companies.
-In addition, she managed a software support team that was based in the United States and the Philippines.
+In addition, she managed a software support team that was based in the U.S. and the Philippines.

 Rebecca brings a varied and comprehensive background to her practice, which gives her a broad perspective and enables her to resolve the most complex questions and challenges that arise during a claim.
 She earned her undergraduate degree in chemical engineering.